vanilla-reforged/vmangos-docker/README.md

 ### Clone the Repository

-Use a User with UID:GUID 1000:1000 for this step (default user on ubuntu).:
+Important: Use a User with UID:GUID 1000:1000 for this step (default user on ubuntu), otherwise you will run in permission issues with the docker containers:

 ```sh
 git clone --recurse-submodules https://github.com/vanilla-reforged/vmangos-docker